Hob Review

 Hob

-Runic Games is best known for developing one of the best action RPGs ever created not called Diablo.
-When it was announced that the developer was no longer working on an MMO based on the Torchlight IP, many were wondering what would be next.
-The stylish and at times awe-inspiring action adventure platformer Hob was certainly not what I was expecting, but I quickly fell in love with the game.
-Over the course of the 15-20 hours, you’ll spend exploring a mix of green and robotic landscape, and you’ll solve environmental puzzles, and handle yourself adamantly in combat.
+Runic Games is best known for developing one of the best action RPGs ever created not named Diablo.
+When the developer announced they were no longer working on an MMO based on the Torchlight IP, many wondered what would come next.
+The stylish and often awe-inspiring action-adventure platformer Hob was certainly not what I expected, but I quickly fell in love with it.
+Over the 15-20 hours you'll spend exploring its blend of natural and robotic landscapes, you'll solve environmental puzzles and prove yourself capable in combat.

-Presented without a single line of text or dialogue, the opening sequence in Hob is powerful, set in a world ripe with corruption.
-You take on the role of a small robot with glowing blue eyes and shrouded in a red cloth.
-Not wanted to give anything away, you awake with a massive glove attached your body, giving you abilities for exploration and combat.
-As you progress through the game, you’ll come across underground dungeons, giving you access to future upgrades and a chance to reactivate ancient machinery that is spread across the world.
-While the first one gives you the ability to break apart already cracked/crumbling pieces walls and floors, you can also punch enemies for massive damage as well as tear apart their protective armor.
-Eventually, you’ll have a full arsenal, giving you more ways to handle any type of encounter, from wrapping around to dodge attacks to grappling your way down a cliff.
+Presented without a single line of text or dialogue, Hob's opening sequence is powerful, set in a world consumed by corruption.
+You take on the role of a small robot with glowing blue eyes, shrouded in red cloth.
+Without revealing too much, you awaken with a massive glove attached to your body, granting you abilities for both exploration and combat.
+As you progress, you'll discover underground dungeons that provide access to upgrades and opportunities to reactivate ancient machinery spread across the world.
+While your first ability lets you break apart cracked walls and floors, you can also punch enemies for massive damage and tear away their protective armor.
+Eventually, you'll possess a full arsenal, offering multiple ways to handle any encounter, from dodging attacks to grappling down cliffs.

-As I have mentioned, the world is seemingly being corrupted, represented by the deadly, bubbling purple goo that permeates throughout; it must be avoided at all cost.
-The journey is certainly dangerous, but the world is cleverly designed, not to mention the painterly quality is alluring.
-Reactivating the technology that once powered the world, you must transform and restore the planet.
-Using a fixed isometric camera angle, Hob showcases some truly art worthy scenes, framing the world perfectly.
+As mentioned, the world appears corrupted, represented by deadly, bubbling purple goo that permeates throughout - a substance that must be avoided at all costs.
+The journey is undeniably dangerous, but the world is cleverly designed, and its painterly quality is alluring.
+By reactivating the technology that once powered this realm, you must transform and restore the planet.
+Using a fixed isometric camera angle, Hob showcases truly art-worthy scenes, framing the world perfectly.
 There are even spots where you can sit down and admire the view.
-With that said, the fixed view can also be detrimental when trying to perform precision jumps.
+However, this fixed perspective can become problematic when attempting precision jumps.

-When you are nop leaping over deadly pits or solving puzzles, you’ll engage in combat using rudimental combos.
-All upgrades you acquire add to your offensive skills, however, fighting feels simplistic throughout the entire game.
-Considering the pedigree of Runic Games with the Torchlight series, I was expecting a bit more, but Hob focuses on the puzzle solving events that reshape the world right before your eyes.
+When you're not leaping over deadly pits or solving puzzles, you'll engage in combat using rudimentary combos.
+While all upgrades enhance your offensive capabilities, fighting remains simplistic throughout the entire game.
+Considering Runic Games' pedigree with the Torchlight series, I expected more depth, but Hob clearly prioritizes the puzzle-solving elements that reshape the world before your eyes.

 Simply Put

-Hob is a beautiful puzzle action adventure game with an enjoyable sense of discovery.
-Bringing the world back to life by solving the dungeons was a pleasure, and the painterly quality of the visuals are a treat.
-The game emphasis exploration over the combat, so the mechanics may feel lacking when compared to other games in the genre.
-There are plenty of hidden secret for you to find once you complete the main narrative.
+Hob is a beautiful puzzle-action adventure game with an engaging sense of discovery.
+Bringing the world back to life by solving dungeons proves consistently rewarding, and the painterly visuals are a genuine treat.
+The game emphasizes exploration over combat, so the mechanics may feel lacking compared to other games in the genre.
+There are plenty of hidden secrets for you to discover once you complete the main narrative.

 Note: Hob was reviewed on PlayStation 4.
 A digital copy of the game was provided by the publisher/developer.